bumptech/glide/README.md

 =====
 Glide is fast and efficient image loading library for Android that wraps image downloading, resizing, memory and disk caching, and bitmap recycling into one simple and easy to use interface.
 Glide includes a flexible api allowing it to plug in to almost any network stack.
-By default Glide uses a custom HttpUrlConnection based stack, but also includes a utility library to plug in to Google's Volley project instead.
+By default Glide uses a custom HttpUrlConnection based stack, but also includes utility libraries plug in to Google's Volley project or Square's OkHttp library instead.

 Glide's primary focus is on making scrolling any kind of a list of images as smooth and fast as possible, but Glide is also effective for almost any case where you need to fetch, resize, and display a remote image.